- WHAT WE OFFER

 Monica Kling is a legal assistant with more than 25 years of experience at the Milwaukee, Wisconsin-based Warshafsky Law Firm.
 Like many workers today, she wears many hats, including Accounting Manager, backup Office Manager and even Technology Manager.

-Warshafsky Law partnered with the Gordon Flesch Company (GFC) as its Managed IT service provider.
-GFC installed a business continuity solution, took over management of the firm’s servers and workstations, and automated the installation of software patches and updates.
-But most importantly for Monica, employees can now contact the GFC service desk directly and have technical issues resolved rather than call her.
+Warshafsky Law partnered with Elevity as its Managed IT provider.
+Elevity installed a business continuity solution, took over management of the firm’s servers and workstations, and automated the installation of software patches and updates.
+But most importantly for Monica, employees can now contact the Elevity service desk directly and have technical issues resolved rather than call her.
 “It’s great.
 I love it,” says Monica.
 “We get help with all kinds of issues and I don’t even have to know about it.
 It just gets resolved.”

-But hiring a Managed IT services company is not a simple matter of changing over duties to a different organization or directing employees to call a different extension when they need help.
-It takes communication, planning and a lot of blocking and tackling for a smooth transition to a Managed IT service.
-Over the years, we’ve learned a few lessons about what it takes to transition from in-house to outsourced Managed IT.
+But hiring a managed IT partner is not a simple matter of changing over duties to a different organization or directing employees to call a different extension when they need help.
+It takes communication, planning and a lot of blocking and tackling for a smooth transition.
+Over the years, we’ve learned a few lessons about what it takes to transition from in-house to outsourced managed IT.

 Often, an organization builds its IT infrastructure over many years by adding resources as needed and without a strategic plan, often in response to an unexpected problem or initiative.
 That means technology and resources are often added, but not always well documented or mapped out in the company’s network architecture.
 You’d be amazed how many customers have servers they didn’t know are still in use or have network devices stuck in a closet somewhere that no one knows anything about.

 That means you should collect information like passwords, user names and permissions, and identify the locations of computers and equipment.
-When an outsourced Managed IT Service provider has accurate information, they can make data-driven decisions and recommend new equipment based on an accurate assessment of the demands your company will face.
+When a managed IT provider has accurate information, they can make data-driven decisions and recommend new equipment based on an accurate assessment of the demands your company will face.
 It helps determine services needed, ensure you have adequate IT resources and craft a strategic, long-term plan.

 At the outset of the transition, customers and service providers need to have frank and open conversations about expectations.
 A solid planning foundation helps both parties feel comfortable in the relationship and ensures that goals are met.
 If you just want someone to take over the maintenance and care of your IT systems, then simple information sharing is enough.
 But for long-term strategic growth, your service provider needs to know where your company wants to be in five years.
 This is a much deeper conversation than how many computers and laptops you need for your employees.

-Working alongside the internal IT team will help service providers gain a deeper understanding of internal operations and learn any existing pain points within the environment.
+Working alongside the internal IT team will help your managed services provider gain a deeper understanding of internal operations and learn any existing pain points within the environment.
 When managing the transition, it helps ensure go-live dates and delivery deadlines are met even as the full scope of the project is coming into focus.
 This type of exhaustive approach is vitally important considering that organizations with underperforming IT project management see only 60% or fewer of their projects come in on time and on budget.

-At Gordon Flesch Company, we’re dedicated to ensuring your transition to outsourced IT management doesn’t become another project failure statistic.
-To explore how Managed IT can alleviate many of the technology issues your company faces, reach out for a no-cost, no-obligation consultation.
+At Elevity, we’re dedicated to ensuring your transition to outsourced IT management doesn’t become another project failure statistic.
+To explore how managed IT can alleviate many of the technology issues your company faces, reach out for a consultation.